 You may also include dry and wet bulb temperatures and wind speed, which allow for simulating evapotranspiration with more robust methods.
 The length of weather records for evaluation must, at minimum, cover the duration of the experiment and preferably should begin a few weeks before planting and continue a few weeks after harvest so that “what-if” type analyses may be performed.

-Desired soil data includes soil classification (SCS), surface slope, color, permeability, and drainage class.
+Desired soil surface data include soil classification according to NRCS, formerly referred to as SCS, surface slope, color, permeability, and drainage class.
 Soil profile data by soil horizons include:

 - upper and lower horizon depths (cm),